danielkamara/fitness-app/README.md

     - react-router-dom
     - redux-thunk

-Technologies used for Back End are:
+Packages used for Back End are:

+      - bcrypt
+      - cookie-parser
+      - cors
+      - dotenv
+      - express
+      - express-fileupload
+      - helmet
+      - jsonwebtoken
+      - morgan
+      - nodemon

+MongoDb was used for the database

+The Back End was hosted on Heroku.
+Here is the link : https://dan-fitness-app.herokuapp.com/